EzekielNOR/Chronos-Calendar/README.md

 ![Settings Panel](chronos2.png)

-Repeat for each calendar you want to track.
-They'll all show up color-coded.
+Repeat for each calendar.
+They'll all show up color-coded in your view.

 ---